-In fact, acrylic is very often used to paint and decorate churches today.
 This is due to the economy of the paint and the growing unavailability of certain oil paints for large scale surface projects.
-The painting of walls in oil or the completion of fresco work is often reserved for restoration projects as I have been told,
+The painting of walls in oil or the completion of fresco work is often reserved for restoration projects as I have been told, but not entirely.

 Fresco wall technique is cost prohibitive for most churches and public spaces in the marketplace today.
 Likewise, it has drawbacks.
 It is hard to maintain and subject to decay.
 Moisture or ground movements can destroy it very rapidly.

 Large museums often exhibit an assortment of icons, dispersed here and there, but not as a whole.
 When one gets to view a collection such as this and in entirety- it is a special treat indeed!
 Unfortunately, this collection is not on permanent display.

 How it came to be located in Milwaukee was explained with placards on the wall like the ones below and can be read online.
 It’s a wonderful timeline of events.
 Click to enlarge photos.

 The collection consists primarily of icons painted on gessoed boards, one painted on a spindly shell, one encased and two carved miniatures.
 The later icons are often painted more "realistically" (refer to the St Nicholas) while the earlier dated icons are of the more traditional, transcendent style.

 it is good to know that icons are not intended to look realistic like a photograph.
 For example, when Jesus looks like a small man and has a large forehead, it’s because he represents the Wisdom of God.
 It's not an artistic error.
 To "read an icon" requires knowledge of the piece.
 If you see one that is confusing- look up the title.
 Numerous Orthodox sites offer detailed explanations.